gnu-octave/octave-joystick/README.md

    pkg load joystick
    (Required each time Octave is started)

+2. List available joystickes
+   vrjoysticklist

-2. Get a joystick id to manipulate joy = vrjoystick(1)
+3. Get a joystick to manipulate using the id joy = vrjoystick(1)

 Documentation